aptech/docs/docs/mlmt/maxlikmtbayes.rst

     :param par: An instance of a PV structure, constructed using the "pack" functions.
     :type par: PV structure instance

-    :param data: Data to be passed to the user-provided log-likelihood function.
-Can include GAUSS data types or a DS structure for dataset manipulation.
+    :param ...: Optional arguments that will be passed to the user-provided log-likelihood function.
+Can include any GAUSS data type or a DS structure for dataset handling.
-    :type data: Various
+    :type ...: Various

     :param c1: Optional input.
 Instance of a :class:`maxlikmtControl` structure containing the following members: